HydroponicAdvice.comUpdated May 2026

 NFT excels for: - Lettuce (all varieties) - Spinach - Rocket - Herbs in quantity - Strawberries - Microgreens

 Both handle most vegetables adequately.
 The differences are about optimisation rather than possibility.
+Experienced growers often choose their system based on what they want to grow rather than the system itself.

 ## Failure Scenarios